Semiconductors (1978)

 Calculator.

-Let's consider the issues of band representations of semiconductor physics.
+Let's consider issues of band representations of semiconductor physics.

 Current conductors (razor blade) and dielectrics (glass ball).